chark/scriptable-events/README.md

 }
 ```

-Optionally add a custom editor so that the event could be raised, and the listeners which reference the event get displayed in the inspector.
+, add a custom editor so that the event could be raised, and the listeners which reference the event get displayed in the inspector.
 ```cs
 [CustomEditor(typeof(CustomGameEvent))]
 public class GameObjectGameEventEditor : ArgumentGameEventEditor<CustomGameEvent, Custom>